BrandonWrob/ExtendedManager/README.md

 We will create a secret key that will be used for JWT authentication.
 Think of a secret key phrase.
 You'll want to encrypt it using SHA256 encryption.
 You can use a tool like:  https://emn178.github.io/online-tools/sha256.html to generate the encrypted text.
 Copy that into your `application.properties` file.

 6. Make sure your SQL database is set up and running
-   - The database connection information is stored in ExtendedManager/wolf-cafe-backend/src/main/resource/application.properties.template
+   - The database connection information is stored in ExtendedManager/wolf-cafe-backend/src/main/resource/application.properties.template and for the testcases in ExtendedManager/wolf-cafe-backend/src/test/resource/application.properties.template
    - Copy the file and paste it removing the .template from it, this will be your application.property file to setup github
    - For the password, put your SQL DB password
 8. Rightclick the pom.xml file and select Maven > Update Project then click Ok.